 Ethics is terribly misunderstood.
-Most of us look at ethics as a burden designed to make life miserable with its high moral ground and strict parameters.
+Many of us look at ethics as a burden designed to make life miserable with its high moral ground and strict parameters.
 But when understood, ethical living is being kind, compassionate, and truthful—a gift to everyone, including ourselves.
 Without ethics, you’ll find yourself on a hedonistic roller coaster.
 The harder you work, the emptier you’ll feel.

 It’s the Golden Rule: Do to others as you would have them do to you.
 There are a couple of key points to remember.